 - Skill Check: Diplomacy to talk them out of going too far; Sleight of Hand to replace that shattered bottle with a soggy carrot.

 - Required Successes: 3 successes

-- Success: Things remain solidly in the domain of non-lethal damage; if guards appear, there are no calls for murder charges or other troublesome crimes.
+- Success: Things remain solidly in the domain of 'friendly' rough-housing; if guards appear, there are no calls for murder charges or other troublesome crimes.
 All party members gain a +1 circumstance bonus to social checks (bluff, diplomacy) with the bar staff for the remainder of the night.

 - Keep Things Contained: A few people seem like they'd much rather run away from the bar and let the guards know that bad things are happening than stay and take part.